yuzhouguangc/yuguang_website/_pages/services.md

 - AAAI Conference on Artificial Intelligence (AAAI), 2023, 2022.

-- The International Joint Conference on Artificial Intelligence and the European Conference on Artificial Intelligence (IJCAI-ECAI), 2023, 2022.
+- The International Joint Conferences on Artificial Intelligence (IJCAI), 2023, 2022.

 - Web Search and Data Mining (WSDM), 2023.